sulphatet/sulphatet/README.md

         self.Interests = 'Data Scence and Machine Learning'

     def working_on(self):
-        return 'Certification on Machine Learning from Coursera'
+        return 'Certification on Machine Learning and Data Analysis'

 ```